 Defining a type as a friend

-is a shortcut for defining it as both a user
+is a shortcut for defining it as both a user and a peer.
+However, connections that are both a

-and a peer
+user and a peer aren’t always

 defined this way, because defining each direction of call creation

-individually (using both a user
+individually (using both a user and

-definition) allows more
+a peer definition) allows more

 granularity and control over the individual connections.